FeNatalia/ToDoList/README.md

 ### (0) View finished tasks

-When you choose this option, you will be able to view all previously finished tasks sorted by either project name or due date.
+When you choose this option, you will be able to view all previously finished tasks sorted by either project name or due date (pick one sorting option by shown commands.
 And with command (5) you will be returned to the main menu.